Terms and Conditions for Receiving Financial Aid

 # By submitting this award notification, I agree, if asked, to provide information that will verify the accuracy of my completed form.
 This information may include a copy of federal tax transcripts.
 Also, I certify that I will use federal and/or state student financial aid only to pay the cost of attending Montana Tech.
 I am not in default on a federal student loan or have made satisfactory arrangements to repay it.
 I do not owe money back on a federal student grant or have made satisfactory arrangements to repay it.
 I will notify Montana Tech if I default on a federal student loan and understand that the Secretary of Education has the authority to verify income reported on this application with the Internal Revenue Service.
 If I purposely give false or misleading information, I may be fined $10,000, sent to prison, or both.

 # I understand that I must be making satisfactory progress in a course of study leading to a degree or certificate.
 I further understand that my financial aid will be canceled if I fail to meet satisfactory progress requirements.
-The Satisfactory Progress Policy was reviewed earlier on this page and copies are available in the Enrollment Processing Office.
+The Satisfactory Progress Policy was reviewed earlier on this page and copies are available in the Enrollment Services Office.

 # If I withdraw, receive all failing grades, or do not complete a term, I understand (1) I may owe a repayment for financial aid received that term, and (2) my eligibility for further aid will be terminated.

-# I acknowledge that under regulations governing financial aid programs, Montana Tech Enrollment Processing Office may release information about me to other qualified agencies including, but not limited to, my lending institution, loan servicers, Bureau of Indian Affairs Tribal Education Office, Job Service or Vocactional Rehabilitation Offices.
+# I acknowledge that under regulations governing financial aid programs, Montana Tech may release information about me to other qualified agencies including, but not limited to, my lending institution, loan servicers, Bureau of Indian Affairs Tribal Education Office, Job Service or Vocactional Rehabilitation Offices.
 The information released may include my academic progress, grade point average, address, references and any financial information applicable to my eligibility for financial aid.

 # I hereby authorize Montana Tech to credit financial aid on my registration bill, for allowed charges.

-# I will inform the Enrollment Processing Office promptly of any other money I receive for educational purposes.
+# I will inform the Enrollment Services Office promptly of any other money I receive for educational purposes.
 Failure to do so may result in my having to repay federal or state aid and ineligibility for further aid.
 Assistance that must be reported includes, but is not limited to, scholarships, Vocational Rehabilitation., BIA funding, and Job Training Partnership Funding.

 INFORMATION & GUIDELINES